-The settings for the rotational axes such as Pan, Tilt and Roll are in degrees and these values should be set to approximately 30 - 45.
+The settings for the rotational axes such as Pan, Tilt and Roll are in degrees and these values should be set to approximately 30-45.

-For Mimic Control, Damp 1/50s second, Vel Deadband, Controlling Axis, and Handwheel Scaling, see Mimic Settings on Page 42.
+For Mimic Control, Damp 1/50s second, Speedboat Deadband, Controller, and Handwheel Scaling, see Mimic Settings on page 28.